 If you want to get organized, start by grouping your chairs together so that they form a central column.

 Then, group your tables together so that they are near the center of the room.
-You can also use dark cabinets and walls to help tone down the bright colors of your living room.
+You can also use dark cabinets and walls to help tone down the bright colors of your living chamber.

 Where Is The Best Place For The TV In A Small Living Room?